anaqvi02/EcoImpact/README.md

    ```bash
    cd Horizonhackzpart2
    ```
+4. Insert your OpenAPI key in app.py

-3. Open index.html in your web browser to start the application.
+5. Open app.py in your web browser to start the application.

 ## Contributors